 All tests that are part of the Annual Testing Program require a standardized process of administration.
-For test results to be valid, all procedures included in the North Carolina test administration guides must be followed.
+For test results to be valid, all procedures included in the test administration guides must be followed.
 Test administrators must follow and present the directions as written in the test administration guides.
-It is a violation of the Testing Code of Ethics to omit, rewrite, or paraphrase orally or in writing the instructions presented in the test administration guides without the prior written consent of the Annual Testing Program.
+Test administrators are not permitted to omit, rewrite, or paraphrase orally or in writing the instructions presented in the test administration guides without the prior written consent of the Annual Testing Program.
 Unethical testing practices include, but are not limited to, interpreting, explaining, or paraphrasing the test directions, reading selections, or test questions.
 Test administrators may repeat test directions as many times as necessary for the student(s) to understand but are not permitted to provide any specific assistance with answering test questions.
 For example, test administrators and proctors are not permitted to clarify test directions, provide synonyms for unknown words, or rephrase questions.
 Each student must complete his or her own work without assistance in order for the scores to reflect the student's ability.

 Directions located in the test administration guides for distributing test materials must be followed.
-Per the test administration guides, only NCDPIapproved designated features and supplemental materials may be used during the test administration.
-If NCDPI-approved designated features or supplemental materials (e.g., highlighters or color acetate overlays) will be used, the test administrator must give students these items before beginning the testing session.
+Per the test administration guides, designated features and supplemental materials that have been approved by the Annual Testing Program may be used during test administrations.
+Test administrators must distribute the approved designated features or supplemental materials (e.g., highlighters, color acetate overlays) that will be used, before beginning the testing session.

-Placing the required test materials, such as the test books or calculators, on students' desks before beginning the test administration is a violation of the procedures outlined in the test administration guides and the Testing Code of Ethics.
+Placing the required test materials, such as test books or calculators, on students' desks before beginning the test administration is a violation of the procedures outlined in the test administration guides.
 To administer statewide tests to North Carolina students in a fair and equitable manner, only the testing materials specified in the test administration guide or part of an approved procedural accommodation are allowed during the test administration.

 While most test administrators and proctors (if utilized) may have conducted or proctored similar testing sessions previously, they must receive training each testing cycle before administering or proctoring any secure state test.
-In addition, the test administrator must study the designated test administration guide before the test administration, ensuring uniform test administration procedures are followed throughout North Carolina.
+In addition, test administrators must study the designated test administration guide before the test administration, ensuring uniform test administration procedures are followed throughout North Carolina.